top of page

 Pardee's Lens

 If you've worked as a Geologist in the West, its a fairly safe bet J.T.
 Pardee visited your field area decades before you arrived.
-Pardee, a Geologist for the U.S. Geological Survey, ranged as widely as his little Ford Model T would take him - hard rock mines in the Rockies, oil prospects in the swamps of Florida, phosphate in Montana, fault scarps in the Basin and Range, pioneering work in the desolate Channeled Scablands.
-The government man spent more than 30 years traveling lonesome roads, walking out ridges, and sleeping in the open (and occasionally at a hotspring resort).
+Pardee, a Geologist for the U.S. Geological Survey, ranged as widely as his little Ford Model T would take him - to hard rock mines in the Rockies, oil prospects in the swamps of Florida, phosphate seams in Montana, fault scarps in the Basin and Range, and desolate coulees in Channeled Scablands.
+The government man spent more than 30 years traveling lonesome roads, walking out ridges, and sleeping out in the open (and occasionally at a hotspring resort).
 He weathered the rough, undeveloped Western landscape with remarkable style and grace.
 Always a collar and jacket.
 Always working.
-Continually circling back to learn something new and refresh his interpretations.
+Continually circling back to refresh his interpretations.
 Between 1910 and 1940, Pardee seemed to be everywhere, working intensely for a season or two on one specific project before moving on to the next.
 Fellow Geologists with whom he visited were gifted his thoughts, his notes, his maps.
-He seems to have routinely handed over whatever he had to colleagues, professors, and students who expressed interest and a penchant for fieldwork.
+It appears he routinely handed over whatever he had in hand to colleagues, professors, and students who expressed interest and a penchant for fieldwork.
 Several of these beneficiaries would go on to write dissertations, amass fortunes, or build entire careers from Pardee's tips and encouragement.
-He was a Montanan and one of the greatest field men the USGS has produced.
+He was a Montanan and one of the greatest Field Geologists the USGS has produced.
 And while his writing, generosity, and influence are well known, his photography is not.
 With this post, I seek to change that a bit.
 Please enjoy a selection of images by Joseph Thomas Pardee, Photographer.

 1918 - Stonehouse Quadrangle near Golconda, NV.
 Was the character James Arnold Ross in Upton Sinclair's book 'Oil!' inspired by this iconic photo?
 Or perhaps Daniel Plainview in Paul Thomas Anderson's film 'There Will Be Blood'.